 How long to stay in Bangkok?

 For a first-timer, I usually suggest 4-5 days.
-You may want to add also a visit to Ayutthaya, the old capital of the Kingdom of Siam.
+You may want to add a visit to Ayutthaya, the old capital of the Kingdom of Siam.

 On a repeated visit I suggest, even more, to settle down and enjoy everyday life, especially on the other side of the Chao Phraya.

-Sometimes I take a boat on a khlong till an unknown destination and walk back towards the centre.
+Sometimes I take a boat on a khlong to an unknown destination and walk back towards the centre.
 When tired I can get a boat or a metro/bus back.
 Getting lost is always lovely in Bangkok.

 If you are after some daily jogging try to book accommodation close to Lumpini Park, probably the biggest park in Central Bangkok.
-The Dusit Thani Bangkok is a great option, steps away from the metro station and next to the park.

 Enjoy the city of angels!